Laboratory for Radio-Krypton Dating

 Sample size required for 81Kr dating: 10 micro-liter STP of krypton gas

 85Kr, 39Ar, 81Kr – Long-lived noble-gas isotopes in the environment

-Ultrasensitive trace analysis of radioactive isotopes has enabled a wide range of applications in both fundamental and applied sciences [Collon et al., 2004].
+Ultrasensitive trace analysis of radioactive isotopes has enabled a wide range of applications in both fundamental and applied sciences [Lu et al., 2013].
 The three long-lived noble-gas isotopes, 85Kr, 39Ar and 81Kr, are particularly significant for applications in the earth sciences.
-Being immune to chemical reactions, these three isotopes are predominantly stored in the atmosphere, they follow relatively simple mixing and transport processes in the environment, and they can be easily extracted from a large quantity (tons) of water or ice samples.
+Being immune to chemical reactions, these three isotopes are predominantly stored in the atmosphere, they follow relatively simple mixing and transport processes in the environment, and they can be easily extracted from a large quantity (10-100 kg) of water or ice samples.
 Indeed they possess ideal geophysical and geochemical properties for radioisotope dating.
 Dating ranges of radioisotope tracers follow closely their radioactive half-lives.
 The half-lives of the three noble gas isotopes have different orders of magnitude, allowing them to cover a wide range of ages.